huggingface/hub-docs/docs/hub/notifications.md

 ## Mute notifications for a specific repository

 It's possible to mute notifications for a specific repository.
-A contextual menu to is available from the repository main page to "Mute notifications".
+A contextual menu is available from the repository main page to "Mute notifications".
-This will prevent any notifications related to that specific repository from being sent to you.
+This will prevent any new notification related to that specific repository from being sent to you.
 You can unmute the repository at any time by clicking the "Unmute notifications" menu at the same location.

 ![mute notification menu](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/notifications-mute-menu.png)

 _Note, if a repository is muted, you won't receive any new notification unless you're directly mentioned or participating to a discussion._

-The list of muted repositories is available from the notifications settings pages:
+The list of muted repositories is available from the notifications settings page:

 ![Notifications settings page muted repositories](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/notifications-settings-muted.png)